bradshawsguide/website/src/content/01-stations/124-haywards-heath/station.md

 - london-to-brighton
 - haywards-heath-to-lewes-and-hastings
 ----
-notes: (Junction)
+notes:
+- A telegraph station.
 ----
-text: A telegraph station.

-*Cuckfield*, 1½ mile to the right, a pleasantly situated market town, with a handsome church, in the English decorated style.
+text: *Cuckfield*, 1½ mile to the right, a pleasantly situated market town, with a handsome church, in the English decorated style.
 Market day, Friday.
 Fairs, September 16, and Thursday in Whit-week.

 *Lindfield*, 2 miles, a pretty little village.